kinsomicrote/jioke.me/src/_notes/2019-09-20-once-a-confused-lad-still-a-confused-lad.md

 date: 2019-09-20
 ---

-It should be between 2009-2011, I was working on the road when I met him.
+It should be between 2009-2011, I was walking on the road when I met him.
 I had to stop to greet him, then the quiz started.

 >Him: How are you doing?
 >